-The Architect of the Capitol's Legacy of Sustainability began with the setting of the Capitol's cornerstone in 1793, and has continued that tradition to today.
+The Architect of the Capitol's Legacy of Sustainability began with the setting of the U.S. Capitol's cornerstone in 1793, and has continued that tradition to today.

-During the energy crisis of the 1970s, the AOC developed its “Program for the Energy Conservation and Management for the United States Capitol Complex Buildings,” which proposed the concept for the Program for Energy Conservation (PEC).
-The purpose of PEC was to investigate and implement measures for energy conservation.
-With Congress’s support, a pilot program was launched to test a number of initiatives before implementing them campus-wide.
-Some of the strategies executed included developing an automated energy management and control system to achieve specific efficiencies in the operation of mechanical and electrical systems.
-These programs and progress were incremental in the accomplishment of our current goals.
-By the early 1980s, the automated system had proven itself – it was expanded and refined to other Congressional office buildings.
+During the energy crisis of the 1970s, the AOC developed the concept for the Program for Energy Conservation (PEC).
+The purpose of the PEC was to investigate and implement measures for energy conservation.
+With Congress' support, a pilot program was launched before implementing it campus-wide.
+Some of the strategies included an automated energy management and control system to achieve efficiencies in the operation of mechanical and electrical systems.
+By the early 1980s, the automated system proved itself and was expanded and refined to other Congressional office buildings.

 Transportation is one of the leading contributors to greenhouse gas emissions and poor air quality.
-In 2008 the AOC's ethanol fueling station opened for flex-fuel vehicles in the Legislative Branch agencies' official fleets showing that the AOC is continually finding ways to carry-on its legacy of sustainability through waste-eliminating initiatives, increased efficiency, ongoing preservation, and improved implementation.
+In 2008, the AOC's ethanol fueling station opened for flex-fuel vehicles in the Legislative Branch agencies' official fleets, showing that the AOC is continually finding ways to carry-on its legacy of sustainability through waste-eliminating initiatives, increased efficiency, ongoing preservation and improved implementation.

 Today, Energy Savings Performance Contracts as private-public partnerships, enable the AOC to undertake energy savings project with minimal up-front investment.
 Project work funded by these contracts includes installing energy-efficient light fixtures, converting water fixtures to low-flow units and modernizing Building Automation Systems.